linuxaustralia/constitution_and_policies/code_of_conduct.md

 * unwelcome sexual attention;
 * sexist, racist, or other exclusionary jokes;
-* unwarranted exclusion from conference or related events based on attributes such as (but not limited to) age, gender, sex, sexual orientation, disability, physical appearance, body size, race, religion;
+* unwarranted exclusion from conference or related events based on attributes such as (but not limited to) age, gender, gender identity, gender expression, sex characteristics, sexual orientation, disability, physical appearance, body size, race, religion;

 We want everyone to have a good time at our events.